MATERIALS with Mathew Lynn

 • Indian Red - acrylic painters use Red Oxide

-Also extremely useful (and often necessary):
+Also extremely useful (and basically necessary):

 • Cadmium Red